 Can provide training in the following Skills: Healing, Magic, Magic Resistance

-For example, Rastan the 5th level Barbarian has successfully completed and adventure and the GM agrees that Rastan has earnt enough experience to go up a level.
-Rastan's player chooses to increase Rastan's Might.
-The GM notifies the player that Rastan may spend 5 days training and spend 500 gold coins training at the local Fighters Guild to increase Rastan's Level by one and increase his Might Skill by one.
+For example, Rastan the 5th level Barbarian has successfully completed and adventure and the GM agrees that Rastan has earnt enough experience to Level Up.
+Rastan's player chooses to increase Rastan's Exceptional (9) Might to Incredible (10).
+The GM notifies the player that Rastan may spend 5 days training and spend 500 (5x100) gold coins training at the local Fighters Guild to increase Rastan's Level by one to Level 6 and increase his Might Skill by one to Incredible (10).

 Leveling up can continue as far as the GM wishes - there is now limit on what level a Hero (or monster) can attain.
 This also keeps the Heroes looking for jobs, hunting for and selling treausure.
 Just remember tougher Heroes need tougher enemies.